themitosan/grpp/cmd_list.md

 - `updateAll` - Update all imported repos.
 - `status` - Display GRPP status from a initialized dir.
 - `silent` - Only print errors on screen.
-- `saveSettings` - Use this option to update current settings file.
-Example: `grpp --setConnectionTestURL=1.1.1.1 --saveSettings` will set main connection test to cloudflare dns and save it to settings file.
 - `exportRemotes` - Export all clone urls from previously imported git repos into a file (grpp_urls.txt)
 - `repair` - This option will fix current database, linking any repo that is not present or removing any repo entry that doesn't exists.
-- `removeAllKeys` - Add this option allong `--repair` flag to automatically remove all missing keys from database.
+- `removeAllKeys` - Add this option along `--repair` flag to automatically remove all missing keys from database.

-## Settings list
+## Function list (with args)

 - `init=[PATH]` - Set a location where GRPP will initialize and backup your repos.
 You can also just use `--init` to initialize where you currently are!
 - `import=[GIT_URL]` - Imports a git repository to database.